Traceability: Food processing

-A number of timber tracking companies are in operation to service global demand.

-Enhanced traceability ensures that the supply chain data is 100% accurate from the forest to the point of export.
-Nowadays, there are techniques to predict geographical provenance of wood and contribute to the fight against illegal logging.
+Traceability in food supply can also refer to practices employed by individual companies, including Ritual and Amway's Nutrilite.
+In the case of Nutrilite's supplements, ingredients are documented and tested throughout farming, processing, and manufacturing to ensure traceability at each stage of production.

 Systems and software development

 In systems and software development, the term traceability (or requirements traceability) refers to the ability to link product requirements back to stakeholders' rationales and forward to corresponding design artifacts, code, and test cases.
 Traceability supports numerous software engineering activities such as change impact analysis, compliance verification or traceback of code, regression test selection, and requirements validation.
 It is usually accomplished in the form of a matrix created for the verification and validation of the project.
 Unfortunately, the practice of constructing and maintaining a requirements trace matrix (RTM) can be very arduous and over time the traces tend to erode into an inaccurate state unless date/time stamped.
 Alternate automated approaches for generating traces using information retrieval methods have been developed.

+The IEEE defines traceability as "(1)The degree to which a relationship can be established between two or more products of the development process, especially products having a predecessor, successor or master-subordinate relationship to one another.
+For example, the degree to which the requirements and design of a given software component match.
+See also: consistency. " and "(2) The degree to which each element in a software development product establishes its reason for existing; for example, the degree to which each element in a bubble chart references the requirement that it satisfies."

 In transaction processing software, traceability implies use of a unique piece of data (e.g., order date/time or a serialized sequence number) which can be traced through the entire software flow of all relevant application programs.
 Messages and files at any point in the system can then be audited for correctness and completeness, using the traceability key to find the particular transaction.
 This is also sometimes referred to as the transaction footprint.

 Health care

 Patient safety during healthcare service plays an important role in preventing delayed recovery or even mortality, by increasing and improving the quality of life of citizens, and is considered an indicator of the quality status of health services Maintaining patient safety is a complex task and involves factors inherent to the environment and human actions.
 New technologies facilitate the traceability tools of patients and medications.
 This is particularly relevant for drugs that are considered high risk and cost.

+Recent research in the healthcare industry emphasizes the significant impact of Blockchain Technology (BCT) on improving the performance of healthcare supply chain management.
+It highlights BCT's role in enhancing transparency, data immutability, and efficient management, leading to better cooperation among stakeholders and effective risk mitigation in healthcare services.

 The World Health Organization has recognized the importance of traceability for medical products of human origin (MPHO) and urged member states "to encourage the implementation of globally consistent coding systems to facilitate national and international traceability".